piwojto/React--bookself-app/README.md

-This is a simple React project - Google Books API
+Project built with React - search for a book using Google Books API

 GitHub Pages:
 https://piwojto.github.io/React--bookself-app